inEXASCALE/pychop/docs/source/integer.rst

 =====================================================

-Integer quantization is another important feature of ``pychop``.
+Integer quantization is another important feature of ``Pychop``.
 It intention is to convert the floating point number into low bit-width integer, which speedup the computations in certain computing hardware.
 It performs quantization with user-defined bitwidths.
 The following example illustrates the usage of the method.